 To log in from off-campus, you will need your eServices username (w+student ID) and password.

-Scholarly (a.k.a. peer-reviewed or academic) articles are found in journals, which publish issues containing new articles at regular periods (this is why they are also referred to as "periodicals").
-Journals are organized online in databases, some which are accessible for free on the web and others which require a fee.
+Scholarly (a.k.a. peer-reviewed or academic) articles are found in journals, which publish issues containing new articles at regular periods (this is why journals are a type of periodical).
+Journals are organized online in databases, some of which are accessible for free on the web and others which require a fee.
 The library subscribes to dozens of scholarly databases, both general and subject-based, which students can access for free using their LRCCD login.
 If you are looking for resources in a specific field, going to a subject database will produce more relevant results.
-If the full-text of an article that you need is not available, you can request it for free through interlibrary loan.
+If you find an article that you would like to have but the full-text is not available, you can request it for free through interlibrary loan.

 High-resolution images of architecture, painting, sculpture, photography, decorative arts, and other forms of visual and material culture.
 Register within Artstor to organize images and create presentations.